 Free tickets or a $30 gift card can get listeners equally excited!

 Sometimes gifts are not necessary.
-You can host fifteen seconds of fame.
+You can even host fifteen seconds of fame and other radio contests.

 Creating memorable radio imaging